openmrs/openmrs-core/README.md

 ### Code Reviews

-You might not have the time to develop yourself but enough experience with OpenMRS and/or reviewing code, your help on code reviews will be much appreciated!
+You might not have the time to develop yourself but with enough experience with OpenMRS and/or reviewing code, your help on code reviews will be much appreciated!